konvut/unibrains/README.md

 ### Managing access

 When you registered your Company Profile in the [Google Tag Manager Partner Portal](https://gtm-partner-gallery.appspot.com/tagmanager/partners/owner/profile/company/), you should have provided:
-  * **Github users:** a list of Github usernames that you wanted to have access to this repository.
+  * **Github Users:** a list of Github usernames that you wanted to have access to this repository.
 Each username you provided should have been granted Admin access to this repository.
 You can optionally add/remove users or modify their rights via the Collaborators section of this repository's settings.
   * **E-mail List A:** a list of e-mail addresses (please use corporate e-mail addresses; not g-mail) that should be permitted to request changes to the version of the tag template published in Google Tag Manager.
   * **E-mail List B:** a list of e-mail addresses that should be permitted to add new e-mail addresses to List A above.